samuliwritescode/gwtpolymer/README.md

 Note that these annotations are not transitive so you will not expose any of the methods defined in super classes or interfaces.
 If you refer another class then that must be exported too.
 With more complex widgets it is probably easier to write a wrapper class that operates the actual widget than it is to fully export the widget API and it's dependencies.

 Please also note the namespace string is starting with $wnd.
 Without it the exported class is not visible for some reason.
 It is probably a bug in GWT 2.7.
-After exporting you can access an object inside the GWT binary in javascript by:
+After exporting you can access an object inside the GWT binary in javascript in this manner:

 ```
 var button = new org.vaadin.webcomponents.WebComponentButton();
 button.setText("hello world");
 ```

-Another detail to consider is that widget must be added to a root panel or child of another widget or else it is going to be detached.
+Another detail to consider is that widget must be added to a root panel or child of another widget or else it is going to be detached and GWT events will not work.
 For this an util method that does this is necessary.

 ```
 @JsExport